alanedwardes/Ae.WebSearchMcp/README.md

 # Web Search MCP Server

-A Model Context Protocol (MCP) HTTP server that provides web search functionality using Google Custom Search API.
+A Model Context Protocol (MCP) HTTP server that provides web search functionality using either Google Custom Search API or Ollama's web search API.
 This server can be integrated with OpenWebUI or other MCP-compatible clients to enable web search capabilities.

 ## Features

+- **Multiple Search Providers**: Support for both Google Custom Search API and Ollama web search
-- **Web Search Tool**: Search the web using Google Custom Search API
+- **Web Search Tool**: Search the web using your preferred search provider
 - **MCP Protocol**: Compatible with Model Context Protocol for AI assistant integration
 - **HTTP Server**: Runs as an HTTP server using FastMCP
 - **Docker Support**: Containerized deployment with Docker and Docker Compose